Kreusada/Kreusada-Cogs/README.md

 | sendcards       | Send christmas, birthday, valentines and get well soon cards. | Kreusada            | Fun     |
 | staff           | Alert staff for inconspicuous activity.                       | Kreusada            | Utility |
 | textmanipulator | Manipulate text and words with tools.                         | Kreusada            | Utility |

+## Roadmap

+* Plans are being made to add custom responses to PingOverride if the requester is a certain user.

 ## Support